 The course year starts in February and ends in November and is only available full time.

 Intended learning outcomes

-Honours students who graduate from the Department of General Practice will be able to:
+Graduates of the General Practice (Primary Care) Honours program will be able to:

-- Apply critical and analytical skills and methods to the identification and resolution of problems within the complex primary care context;
+- Apply critical and analytical skills to the identification and resolution of problems that arise in the conduct of primary care research.

 - Demonstrate proficiency in accessing, searching and summarising published research in primary care.

 - Demonstrate expertise in all aspects of research design, including selection of populations, sampling approaches, data collection methods and analysis.